Kaist-ICLab/KSE624-Team1/README.md

 #### Download
 1. Download the wav files and store them at the path which contains your notebook.
-You can download them in here: https://drive.google.com/drive/folders/1hhn2-ccdgHKmKi6KiMCy6lB9r9NzFBiP?usp=sharing
+You can download them in [here](https://drive.google.com/drive/folders/1hhn2-ccdgHKmKi6KiMCy6lB9r9NzFBiP?usp=sharing)

-2. Download the 'ssd_mobilenet_v2_coco.engine' dataset(You can easily find it in Google.) and store it at the path which contains your notebook.
+2. Download the 'ssd_mobilenet_v2_coco.engine' dataset(You can easily find it in Google) and store it at the path which contains your notebook.

 ## How to operate
 1. Except last two cells, all of the cells above import the required modules and define the function.